deep blue and purple flowing shapes

 • No detailed, real-time view of how much time the grinder spent in actual cutting versus air cutting.

-• Limited visibility into the true extent and reasons for machine downtime across days.
+• Limited visibility into the true extent and root causes of machine downtime across days and shifts.

-• No objective way to compare the actual grinding load curve with an ideal curve to identify process improvement opportunities.
+• No objective way to compare the actual grinding load curve against an ideal curve to identify process improvement opportunities.

 a blurry image of a blue and orange background

-The manufacturer engaged our team to deploy an IIoT 4.0–based, asset‑level monitoring solution on a critical grinding machine, covering the main grinder motor, hydraulic power pack, and hydraulic pump motor.
-The solution included:
+The plant deployed an IIoT 4.0 asset-level monitoring solution on a critical grinding machine, covering the main grinder motor, hydraulic power pack, and hydraulic pump motor.
+The solution delivered four core capabilities:

 Real‑Time Asset‑Level Monitoring

-• Continuous power monitoring: Real‑time measurement of power consumption on the grinder motor to build a detailed time series of machine behaviour.
+• Continuous power monitoring: Real-time measurement of power consumption on the grinder motor, building a detailed time series of machine behaviour throughout each shift.

-• Automatic classification of machine states: Our analytics distinguished between active grinding, air cutting, and downtime based on power signatures.
+• Automatic machine state classification: Analytics distinguished between active grinding, air cutting, and downtime based on power signatures — with no manual logging required.

-• Event and time‑series analysis tools: Daily charts and timelines helped the client correlate patterns with changeovers, maintenance activities, planning gaps, or manpower issues.
+• Event and time-series analysis: Daily charts and timelines allowed the team to correlate patterns with changeovers, maintenance activities, planning gaps, or manpower issues.

-• Ideal vs. actual grinding curve comparison: The platform compared actual grinding load curves with an ideal profile to highlight optimisation opportunities in infeed speed and rapid approach.
+• Ideal vs. actual grinding curve comparison: The platform compared actual grinding load curves against an ideal profile to highlight optimisation opportunities in infeed speed and rapid approach distance.

 Abstract blue light on black background